Visiting Napa Valley with a Baby: the Best Baby-Friendly and Kid-friendly Wineries in Napa and Sonoma

 JETSET TIP: Once you’ve made your tasting reservations, call or email the winery to let them know you’ll be bringing a baby and stroller so that they can plan your seating around a stroller-friendly table!

-The Best Wineries in Napa to Visit with a Baby
+The Best Wineries in Napa to Visit with a Baby or Kids

 Grgich Hills Estate